Cash-out refinances have become increasingly popular over the past year and a half. But perhaps they’ve gotten a little too popular.

 People use cash-out refinances for a variety of purposes, including paying off high-interest debt, covering a child’s college tuition, paying for home renovations, and more.
 Low interest rates and increasing home values have made these loans particularly attractive in the past year.

-Since mortgages typically have lower interest rates than other types of financing, people have been able to borrow against their home equity at a cheaper rate than other means of borrowing like personal loans or credit cards.
+Since mortgages typically have lower interest rates than other types of financing, people have been able to borrow against their home equity at a cheaper interest rate than other means of borrowing like personal loans or credit cards.

 Simultaneously, Zillow data shows the average home price has increased more than 18% in the past year.
 As a result, people have more equity to borrow against than they would have a couple of years ago.